-Construction of the project alternatives would modify the existing 4th and King Street Station, expand the Millbrae Station, realign track, build an LMF, relocate the Bayshore Caltrain, modify Caltrain station platforms, implement four-quadrant gates at at-grade crossings, and install communication radio towers approximately 100 feet tall.
+Construction of the project alternatives would modify the existing 4th and King Street Station, expand the Millbrae Station, realign track, build an LMF, modify the Bayshore Caltrain Station, modify Caltrain station platforms, implement four-quadrant gates at at-grade crossings, and install communication radio towers approximately 100 feet tall.
 Alternative A would also modify existing platforms and track at the San Jose Diridon Station, build new ticketing and waiting areas for HSR passengers, and add a third track from Diridon Station south to West Alma Avenue.
 Alternative B would add passing tracks between San Mateo and Redwood City, relocate the San Carlos Caltrain Station, and build aerial viaducts to access an aerial HSR station above the existing San Jose Diridon Station.
 Construction activities would include site preparation and earthwork; establishing equipment and materials storage areas; building roadway and pedestrian detours and closures; utility relocation; transport and storage of materials and equipment; implementing trackway modifications, platform modifications, communications facilities, modifications to the OCS, and related infrastructure; building noise barriers; restoring detoured streets and pathways to their pre-construction condition; and restoring landscaping and staging sites.

 The duration and intensity of construction activities would vary by location and project component.
 Minor track shifts within the existing Caltrain corridor would be performed by on-track equipment that would operate along the existing Caltrain tracks as it adjusts track alignment and ballast and would be expected to last no more than several days at any given location.
 The installation of four-quadrant gates would occur over a period of 2 to 4 weeks.
 Meanwhile, the construction of several major project components would occur over several years-expansion of the existing Millbrae Station would last 2 years, construction of the Brisbane LMF would last 2 to 3 years, and construction of the passing track under Alternative B would last 4.5 years.
 Aerial structures through the Santa Clara, Diridon, and San Jose Station Approach Landscape Units and elevated HSR station facilities at Diridon Station under Alternative B (both viaduct options) would entail scaffolding and construction equipment that would be tall and therefore visible from locations beyond the immediate project vicinity.
 The intensity of the impacts on aesthetics and visual quality would vary with context, such as where the construction activity would be visible to viewers with greater sensitivity to the visual change.
+The construction activities and duration for Alternative A with the DDV would be approximately the same, and would occur in the same locations, as Alternative A without the DDV.
+Thus, construction-period impacts on aesthetics and visual quality would be the same.
 Construction activities are described in Chapter 2, Alternatives.